Are you or a loved one looking for a sober living program? Give us a call! 424-327-4614

 The neurological and mental health of an individual is another major factor in the development of substance use disorder.
 People with depression, anxiety, OCD, or a personality disorder have a tendency to turn to psychoactive substances as a form of self-medication.

-Impulse control disorders, which include compulsive behavior surrounding sex, gambling, and even videogames, are also associated with substance abuse.
+Impulse control disorders, which include compulsive behavior surrounding sex addiction, gambling addiction, video games, and porn addiction, are also associated with substance abuse.
 Individuals with mental illness and addiction are often termed “dual diagnosis” or “comorbid.”
 They require treatment for both conditions, as one can easily trigger a relapse for the other.

 We Can Help